main image

 Most businesses have set refund policies that allow people to request a refund within a specific timeframe.
 However, these days most of us rely on e-commerce websites like Amazon, eBay, etc. The request process may not be so straightforward in situations involving online purchases.
 Or even if you go to a physical store and ask for a refund sometimes the store refuses to honor its refund policy.

 If you end up in any of these situations, consider contacting the seller by sending a refund request letter.
-In this article, we discuss how to write a refund request letter, what to include in the letter, and provide a sample demand letter for a refund.
+In this article, we discuss how to write a refund request letter, what to include in the letter, and provide a sample refund request letter.

 Common Reasons to Send a Refund Request Letter